Offering Customer Financing: A Guide for Business Owners

 When your business starts offering customer financing, it may take a while to promote and advertise the new opportunity.
 As a result, your business may not see immediate increases in revenue, sales, or customers.
 However, as you begin marketing your financing through several channels, you can begin to reap the benefits of the new financing option.

 Financing with Finturf is a hassle-free process for your business and customers.
-Here is the process for merchants offering financing to customers with Finturf:
+Here is the process for merchants who offer customer financing with Finturf:

 1. A merchant, service provider, or contractor sells a product or service to a consumer who would like to use financing to make the purchase more affordable.